satyaprakash-behera2006/project2/README.md

  This project is created in our laocal system

 # muna
-My name is satya prakash behera
+My name is satya prakash behera.